KubilayUlucay/Linkedin-Application-Tracker/README.md

 The extension only requests the minimum permissions required to create and write to your job tracking sheet.
 The code is fully open-source here on GitHub, so you can review it yourself to see that it's safe.

+~And without $5 there is no way to prove your app is safe...~ ANYWAY.

 ---

 Go to the best job application you can find to get rejected from on LinkedIn and click the extension.
 You will now see two buttons.